Inter-city rail: India

 India's inter-city trains are run by Indian Railways.
 With 68043 km of rail routes and 7,308 stations, the railway network in India is the third-largest in the world (after Russia and China) and the largest in the world in terms of passenger kilometres.
+It connects almost every part of the country, linking major cities such as New Delhi, Mumbai, Bengaluru, Kolkata, Hyderabad, Chennai, Ahmedabad, Pune, Kochi, Jaipur, Chandigarh, Bhubaneswar, Surat, Vadodara, Agra and countless others.
 The Vande Bharat Express, Gatimaan Express, Tejas Express, Tejas-Rajdhani Express, Rajdhani Express, Shatabdi Express, Jan Shatabdi Express and Duronto Express are the fastest inter-city services in India; of these, the Vande Bharat is the fastest one.
 All long-distance journeys generally require a reservation, although unreserved travel is allowed in some trains.

 Cambodia

 There is only one train service in Cambodia, from Phnom Penh to Sihanoukville, stopping at Doun Kaev (Takeo) and Kampot.

 Indonesia

-In Indonesia, PT Kereta Api operates inter-city services between some of the country's major cities, like Jakarta, Bandung, Semarang, Yogyakarta, Surakarta, Surabaya, Medan, Padang, and Palembang.
-In Jakarta metropolitan area (or Jabodetabek), KRL Jabotabek operates inter-city and commuter services.
-Indonesia also currently operates Southeast Asia's first high-speed rail line, from Jakarta to Bandung.
+In Indonesia, PT Kereta Api operates inter-city services between some of the country's major cities like Jakarta, Bandung, Semarang, Yogyakarta, Surakarta, Surabaya, Medan, Padang, and Palembang.
+In the Jakarta metropolitan area (or Jabodetabek), KRL Jabotabek operates inter-city and commuter services.
+Indonesia also currently operates Southeast Asia's first high-speed rail line between Jakarta and Bandung.